nodejs/wiki-archive/node-v0.x-archive/OpenSSL-upgrade-process.md

 3. Apply the floating patches listed in the ["Floating patches" section](#floating-patches) by using `git cherry-pick`.
 4. Run `make` in `deps/openssl/asm`.
 5. Test the upgrade by following the instructions in [the "Testing an OpenSSL upgrade" section](#testing-an-openssl-upgrade).
+6. Update version-specific links in the API docs.
+See [#9338](https://github.com/nodejs/node/pull/9338) for an example.

 ## Testing an OpenSSL upgrade